>_Cybersec.Reviews

 Key Points Release Date: September 2020.
 Date Reviewed: June 2024.
 Author/Creator: Josh Mason, Alexis Ahmed.
 Subject(s): Network and Web Penetration Testing, Vulnerability Scanning.
 Prerequisite(s): Basic IT Knowledge, Intermediate Networking Knowledge, Familiarity with the Windows and Linux Command Line Medium: Video Courses, Hands on Exercises.
 Length: 148 Hours Training + 48 Hour Exam.
 Price: INE Fundamentals Plan for Training Path: $39 A Month + Exam Voucher: $200 Link: https://ine.com/ (Not Affiliated) More

-SOC Analyst 101 Part 2: Analyst Mindset If you haven’t already, please read my prior SOC analysts 101 posts: Part 0: Overview & Prerequisites Part 1: Logs & Security Models From part 1 we covered the basics of security models and logs and at the end I gave you some homework to explore how to read logs.
+SOC Analyst 101 Part 2: Analyst Mindset If you haven’t already, please read my prior SOC analysts 101 posts.
+From part 1 we covered the basics of security models and logs and at the end I gave you some homework to explore how to read logs.
 If you have not done so, I recommend checking out the resources section in part 1.
+At this time, you should have a decent understanding of enterprise networks, logging, and the ability to read logs.
 More

 SOC Analyst 101 Part 1: Security Models & Logs This is part 1 of the SOC Analyst 101 blog series.
 If you have not, please make sure to read the previous primer post “SOC Analyst 101 Part 0: Overview & Prerequisites”.
 At this point you have determined that you would like to further pursue a career as a SOC Analyst.
 You might have gained a few certifications, made a network HomeLab, and/or worked through some other educational resources.
 More